gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 Should they needed to start from scratch, kubernetes wouldn't have been the best choice.

-## Deploying to Kubernetes from scratch
+## Deploying on kubernetes from scratch

 Deploying a static site from scratch is a daunting task.